ppete2/Leaflet.PolylineMeasure/README.md

 ## Package manager install

-It's possible to install and update this plugin using package managers like `npm`.
-These optional feature got added by other users.
-I'm not familiar with nor responsible to keep these optional package manager installs up-to-date.
-If you notice that such installs are outdated, feel free to provide a Pull request or contact one of the persons who once introduced those install variants, thanks.
+It's possible to install and update the Plugin using package managers like `npm`.
+This feature has been added by other users.
+I'm not familiar nor responsible to keep these package manager installs up-to-date.
+If you notice such installs being outdated, feel free to provide a Pull request or contact one of the persons who introduced package manager installs, thanks.

 ## Default options